 Strategies to Support Challenging Conversations in the Classroom

 Let’s start with the basics: the work of teaching is challenging, and it seems increasingly so.
 There is ample evidence to suggest that global, national, and local changes affect our students, our classes, and ourselves (Ahad-Legardy and Poon 2018), and rapid adaptation to these changes is the expected norm.
 Those who teach face pressures to guarantee student safety or cultivate “brave” spaces (Arao and Clemens 2013) that tax some students more than others (Ahenkorah 2023Marquez 2017).
-As Najeeba Sayeed noted in a 2024 panel discussion on civil campus conversations, “to live in community is to live in conflict” (The Chronicle of Higher Education 2024).
+As Najeeba Syeed noted in a 2024 panel discussion on civil campus conversations, “to live in community is to live in conflict” (The Chronicle of Higher Education 2024).
 While there is no single framework that guarantees a comfortable and conflict-free learning process in all classes (Schulman 2016; UMN CLA ODEI 2022), there are research-based practices that offer frameworks we can draw on to create spaces where we can engage productively with challenging topics, and, ultimately, work toward a better world.

 We know that these conversations are possible because we see them and have facilitated them ourselves.
 This resource offers strategies relevant to navigating, planning for, and responding in the moment to challenging course conversations whether we are new to or experienced in navigating challenging conversations.